kuc2477/django-record/README.rst

 instance.
 You can also access recorded model's instance via ``recording``, which is in effect ``ForeignKey``. from your records.

-More conveniently, just mixin ``RecordedModelMixin`` to your model and provide ``recording_fields`` and ``auditing_relatives`` as ``RecordModel`` to record specific model.
+More conveniently, just mix ``RecordedModelMixin`` into your model and provide ``recording_fields`` and ``auditing_relatives`` as ``RecordModel`` to record specific model.